OntoUML/OntoUML/docs/classes/nonsortals/rolemixin/definition.rst

 Definition
 ----------

 A «:ref:`rolemixin`» is the equivalent of «:ref:`role`» for types that aggregate instances with :ref:`different identity principles <identity>`.
-A class stereotyped as «:ref:`rolemixin`» is also an :ref:`anti-rigid <rigidity>` type whose instantiation :ref:`depends on a relational property <dependency>`.
+A class stereotyped as «:ref:`rolemixin`» is also an :ref:`anti-rigid <rigidity>` type whose instantiation depends on a relational property.
 Here are some examples:

 .. container:: figure